jchavezj/domain_creation/README.md

 domain_creation
 ===============

-This creates a domain on RHEL/CentOS with Apache
+This is a simple script that creates a domain on RHEL/CentOS running Apache